EricGomesGregory/DnD-Wulfgar/Wulfgar/Equipment/Misc/4-VeryRare/Rings.md

 You gain resistance to fire damage.

 Whenever you suffer fire damage a scale like growth spreads from the finger of the ring.
 Breaking the attunement to this item doesn't remove the growth.

+#### Moon Stone Plate Ring
+*Wondrous item (ring), very rare* (Attunement)
+___
+A large brass ring with a square moonstone embossed on it.

+***Force Resistance.***
+You gain resistance to force damage.

+Whenever you suffer force damage you skin turns light blue spreading from the finger of the ring.
+Breaking the attunement to this item doesn't remove the blue skin.

+#### Petrified Wood Plate Ring
+*Wondrous item (ring), very rare* (Attunement)
+___
+A large brass ring with a square petrified wood embossed on it.

+***Poison Resistance.***
+You gain resistance to poison damage.

+Whenever you suffer poison damage a wood-bark like growth spreads from the finger of the ring.
+Breaking the attunement to this item doesn't remove the growth.